break-stuff/cem-tools/packages/solidjs-integration/README.md

 ## Scoping Types

+If your project is scoping components using prefixes or suffixes in the tag name, you can generate a custom data config file using your scoping using the `prefix` or `suffix` option (`prefix: "test_"` => `test_my-element`).

-If you are scoping your component tags using a custom prefix or suffix, you can use the `ScopedElements` utility type to provide types for those elements without having to generate new custom types.
+If you are unable to generate a custom type file or provide the means for others to generate their own, you can use the `ScopedElements` utility type to provide types for those elements without having to generate new custom types.

 ```ts
 // scoped-types.d.ts